CAAI/rh-library/README.md

 # rh-library
 A collection of deployment ready machine learning tools developed by CAAI.
-Each model is packaged in rh-node to enable easy deployment with docker
+Each model is packaged in rh-node to enable easy deployment with docker.

 ## CAAI Nodes
 Tools developed by members of CAAI, packaged in rh-node.